GreyPoupon24/Robot/README.md

 code1_loadcell.ino is arduino code to be loaded onto an atmega to classify coins with a load cell and display on an LCD

+usart.c and usart.h provide some functions for serial console I/O which served useful for debugging